PPUC/Hardware_IO_16_8_1/README.md

 ## Special Output
 One special output is available for high speed signals.
 The voltage is 5 V, it is a push pull output that can drive a current up to 8 mA.
 It can be used to e.g. control a WS2812 LED strip.

+## Recommendations
+* Connect only one Flipper to a pcb if possible.
+The advantage is, that all the energy of the big capacitor is available for the flipper, which is usually the solenoid with the highest current.
+* Wire related switches and solenoids for fast flip devices (e.g. bumper, sling, kick back) to the same pcb.
+Then you can archive the shortest possible time lag between activating the switch and firing the solenoid.